Wiki · Concept · Last reviewed June 15, 2026

 AI Data Licensing

-AI data licensing is the market, legal, and technical practice of granting AI developers permission to use content, datasets, archives, forum posts, code, images, or media for model training, retrieval, search answers, product display, or agentic use.
+AI data licensing is the market, legal, and technical practice of granting AI developers permission to access, copy, process, retrieve, display, evaluate, or train on content and data.
+It covers model training, retrieval, search answers, fine-tuning, evaluation, product display, agentic browsing, and the proof that a system had permission for each use.

 Definition

 The term is broader than copyright.
-A licensing deal may involve copyrighted text, database rights, contract restrictions, privacy duties, community norms, API access, rate limits, attribution rules, revenue share, or technical controls over crawlers.
-It may also distinguish between training a model, displaying snippets, answering questions with retrieved content, and letting autonomous agents browse or transact.
+A licensing deal may involve copyright, database rights, contract restrictions, privacy duties, community norms, API access, rate limits, attribution rules, revenue share, audit rights, output restrictions, or technical controls over crawlers.
+It may distinguish between training a model, displaying snippets, answering questions with retrieved content, using data for evaluation, and letting autonomous agents browse or transact.

 Why It Matters